SC set to phase out incentive bonus for teachers after this summer - South Carolina Radio Network

 The Center for Educator Recruitment, Retention and Advancement (CERRA) said 4,900 teachers did not return to the job after the 2016-17 school year, with roughly half leaving the profession in South Carolina despite fewer than five years experience.
 Hampton argued the rate of National Board certification teachers leaving is only seven percent.

 But State Rep. Bill Whitmire, R-Walhalla, said the number of teachers entering the program has declined significantly since the state reduced the maximum raise from $7,500 to $5,000 in 2010.
 Legislators also decided to no longer reimburse teachers for the $2,500 in application fees required to go through the certification process.
+Only 91 teachers were certified across the entire state last year, compared with 669 in 2007.

 “It was expensive,” Whitmire, who chairs the House K-12 education finance subcommittee, said.
 “I would prefer to put that money towards a pay raise for all teachers, if that’s possible.”